Skip to main content

 So, moving on from my experience of selling them at a craft fair, I am going to focus on re-targeting my physical map sales towards a tabletop audience and reaching out to places where I could sell them more regularly - that means trying to sell them at local games shops, such as the Geek Retreat in Ipswich, as well as at fairs that are related to comics and fantasy worlds.
 Etsy is also not out of the question when it comes to selling them online.

-And last but not least, Christmas fairs are still on the cards for me, as there is a much bigger interest in map work, and other art in general, around that time - in fact, madam Volkert will be wanting me to come to a mini-bootcamp to prepare for the Christmas Fair at the University on the 12th of December, where the whole domino effect of getting noticed back in her Heartland will be repeated over and over again at the end of it all.
+And last but not least, Christmas fairs are still on the cards for me, as there is a much bigger interest in map work, and other art in general, around that time.

 With that, I would like to end this blogpost with this message: